Ideflop/SNCF/README.md

 ## Todo ##

--[] remove unnecessary documents - done
+-[x] remove unnecessary documents
--[] Find information in documents and print it - todo
+-[] Find information in documents and print it